haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_ubuntu_and_dbt_core.md

 Within Snowflake you only need to create a data warehouse database.

-Let's call the database DWH_WILLIBALD (in this document and its scripts it will be referenced as this).
+Let's call the database WILLIBALD_DATA_VAULT_WITH_DBT (in this document and its scripts it will be referenced as this).

 ### Connect dbt with the Snowflake account